ms4ndst/radio-active/README.md

 ### Community

-Share you favorite list with our community 🌐 ➡️ [Here](https://github.com/deep5050/radio-active/discussions/10)
+Share you favorite list with  community 🌐 ➡️ [Here](https://github.com/deep5050/radio-active/discussions/10)

 > Your favorite list `.radio-active-alias` is under your home directory as a hidden file :)